Skip to main content

 Data layers

 These methods retrieve the custom data's value from a given variable in the data layer for Google Tag Manager, Tealium, or Commander's Act.
-You must only specify the variable's name in your usual data layer, and integration is automatically done as soon as the data layer is loaded on your page.
+Specify the variable's name in the data layer, and Kameleoon automatically completes the integration as soon as the data layer loads on the page.

-We support several levels of hierarchy and array variables in the data layer.
-For example, you can fetch a value from product.category.name
+Kameleoon supports several levels of hierarchy and array variables in the data layer.
+For example, you can fetch a value from product.category.name, cart["amount"] or purchases[3].

 Kameleoon can set the custom data value only after the data layer is available on your page, which can take several seconds (depending on when you load your tag manager).
 If you use the custom data as a targeting condition in an A/B test, a noticeable flicker effect can occur.